computefoundation/gnu-linux-management/README.md

 </div>
 <br><br><br>

-This is a resource of Unix-founded document solutions for GNU/Linux in all areas.
+**Gnu-linux** is a resource of Unix-founded document solutions to GNU/Linux operating system problems.

 # Areas